 This course is a Diploma in General Engineering.
 It is suitable for learners who want to apply for engineering apprenticeships or progress to a Level 3 Engineering course.

 The Diploma focuses on performance using practical skills, knowledge and understanding and is an ideal pathway to a range of careers within engineering.

 The course is aimed at those wishing to obtain a Higher National Certificate either to enhance their career or as a vocational path into Higher Education.
 The Edexcel Higher National Certificate in Mechanical Engineering is a Level 4 qualification, consisting of a minimum of 120 credits, which can equate to year 1 of a Bachelor in Engineering (BEng) course of study.

 The Mechanical Engineering HND Conversion takes your level 4 HNC up to a level 5 qualification.
-This one year course broadens the scope of your technical knowledge, enhances job prospects and the opportunity to convert to degree level.
+This 18 month course broadens the scope of your technical knowledge, enhances job prospects and the opportunity to convert to degree level.